Encodability Criteria for Quantum Based Systems: Quantum Based Systems

-The multi-qubit systems can exhibit \emph{entanglement}, meaning that states of qubits are correlated, \eg $\frac{1}{\sqrt{2}}(\qubit{00} + \qubit{11})$.
-A measurement of the first qubit in the computational basis results in $0$ (leaving the state $\qubit{00}$) with probability $\frac{1}{2}$ and in $1$ (leaving the state $\qubit{11}$) with probability $\frac{1}{2}$.
+The multi-qubit systems can exhibit \emph{entanglement}, meaning that states of qubits are correlated, \eg in $ \frac{1}{\sqrt{2}}\left( \Ket{00} + \Ket{11} \right) $ which is one of the so-called \emph{Bell pairs}.
+Here, a measurement of the first qubit in the computational basis results in $0$ (leaving the state $\Ket{00}$) with probability $\frac{1}{2}$ and in $1$ (leaving the state $\Ket{11}$) with probability $\frac{1}{2}$.
 In both cases a subsequent measurement of the second qubit in the same basis gives the same result as the first measurement with probability 1.
 The effect also occurs if the entangled qubits are physically separated.
 Because of this, states with entangled qubits cannot be written as a tensor product of single-qubit states.

-States of quantum systems can also be described by \emph{density matrices}.
-In contrast to the vector description of states, density matrices allow to describe the states of open systems.
-We further discuss density matrices in Section~\ref{sec:qCCS}.